jamargoochIT/osticket-prereqs/README.md

-Now we’ll go back to osTicket in our browser press continue.
+Now we’ll go back to osTicket in our browser and press continue.

 ![image](https://github.com/user-attachments/assets/79c48ad0-1b78-4016-9f41-a3e43013c102)